State of the Canadian Space Sector Report

 - Overall Results

 - Annex B: Methodology

 About this Report

-The State of the Canadian Space Sector Report provides factual information about features of the Canadian space sector.
-The Report has been published since based on a questionnaire sent to organizations involved in space activities across Canada, including companies, not-for-profit organizations, research centres and universities.
-This year's report is based on data from 160 organizations.
+The State of the Canadian Space Sector Report provides factual information about the Canadian space sector.
+The report, which is now in its 20th edition, is based on a questionnaire sent to organizations involved in space activities across Canada, including companies, not-for-profit organizations, research centres and universities.
+This year's report is based on data from 150 organizations.

-The baseline data in the Report include the number of organizations active in the sector and their composition (e.g. share of small and medium-sized enterprises (SMEs), share of universities), the sectors of activity (Satellite Communication, Earth Observation, Space Exploration, Science, and Navigation), the Canadian space workforce and composition (e.g. share of highly qualified personnel (HQP), regional distribution, and types of jobs), research and development (R&D) and innovation.
-In this edition, data are reported for the – period.
+The Report includes data on the number of organizations active in the sector and their composition, the sectors of activity, the Canadian space workforce and its composition, research and development (R&D) and innovation.
+In this edition, data on economic trends are reported for the – period.
 Readers should consult previous editions (available on the Canadian Space Agency website) for information regarding results prior to .

 The organization-specific information used to compile this report remains strictly confidential and will not be released in any manner other than aggregate form.
 Consequently, in certain circumstances, a detailed explanation or in-depth reporting of the results cannot be provided in order to protect the confidentiality of the respondents.

 This report is produced by the Economic Analysis and Research Team, Policy Branch, at the Canadian Space Agency.